mathieucarbou/YaSolR-OSS/docs/manual.md

 The overview section shows some global information about the router:

 - The temperature is coming from the sensor installed in the router box
-- A JSY or PZEM is required to see the measurements
+- The electricity measurements are coming from a JSY or PZEM

 [![](assets/img/screenshots/overview.jpeg)](assets/img/screenshots/overview.jpeg)

+> ##### IMPORTANT
+>
+> The resistance value that you see in the overview page is an estimation of the global resistance value corresponding to output 1 and output 2 combined together,
+> and this value is measured by a JSY or PZEM when routing.
+>
+> This is **not** the resistance value calibrated for each output in the `Hardware Config` section.
+{: .block-important }

 ### `Output` sections